davidchip/tagg/README.md

 - Add looping to object creation
 - Create proper Prototype representation of each Firecracker element
 - Prevent screen dimming on iOS / Android
-- Move attribute setting to created function
+- Move attribute declaration to created function in Polymer

 DC